 I believe the financial hole we’re in now began around 2005 – a $50 million bond issue, $41 million to streets & drainage and $9 million to municipal improvements.
 That’s when we needed to replace our old swimming pool, build a new fire station, and make repairs to the police station and city hall/civic center.

-We wound up with a $3 million Aquatics Center, using $1.5 million of bond money and the rest paid by donations, grants, and $250K in public money.
+We wound up with a $3 million Aquatics Center, using $1.5 million of bond money and the rest paid by donations and grants.
 We also lost the 5100 block of Laurel including all the parking spaces along both sides of the street and in front of the old pool and tennis courts.
 Next was the Fire Station in 2010 for $4 million, also part of the same bond issue, and I believe that was a legitimate need.
 But by that time Bellaire’s property values were slipping after the 2008 housing market crash, so things slowed down for a while.

 Then the debt spiral began.
 In 2013, voters approved $11 million more to build a new Police Station and City Hall/Civic Center.
 Arguably, the Police Station/Courts were due.
 But rather than address and correct the deferred maintenance for City Hall/Civic Center we just borrowed more money to build a new one.
 Voters also approved $5 million for construction of Evelyn’s Park, and $500K for improvements to Nature Discovery Center.

-Which brings us to 2016, and the City carrying $77 million in debt.
+Which brings us to 2016, and the City is already carrying $77 million in debt.
 We have a new City Manager and a new City Council.
 The market is back, property values are coming up roses – time for another bond issue – $54 million.
 The chart at left is from a document distributed at a recent City Council meeting regarding the FY2020 proposed budget.
 Follow this link for the rest of the document.